- “Can we fix all the URL Not Found errors in Google Search Console?”

 A little context: After rebuilding a site, which included completely changing the site structure and changing permalinks, I added a lot of 301 redirects from old paths to the new respective pages.
 So inbound links from other sites now redirect properly to the respective new URLs.
 The problem is that Google Search Console (formerly called Webmaster Tools) still reports a lot of URL “Not Found” errors in their reports.

 Immediately after relaunching a site, Google still has a lot of old content indexed (which doesn’t exist anymore), which triggers those URL errors.
 We can consider them “false positives”.

-If you click on one of the errors and look in the “Linked From” tab, you might see sources that no longer exist on your site, but Google still has them in its index.
+You might see sources that no longer exist on your site, but Google still has them in its index.